AmitKarnam/DS-nd-Algo/README.md

 # Data Structures and Algorithm implemented in C
-This repo contains DS and algo codes.
+This repo contains DS and algo codes in C Programming Language.
-Everyone open to contribute to this repo.